Networks-it-uc3m/l2sm-switch/README.md

 The neighbors.json contains an array that must be filled manually with the ip addresses of every neighbour you want to initially attach the ned to.

-### Setup Scripts

-- **setup_switch.sh**: Sets up the OVS switch upon container startup.
-- **setup_ned.sh**: Configures the network edge device.

-These scripts are copied into the Docker image and executed as part of the container initialization.

 ## Contributing